 Question #1.
 Dude, Where’s My Prospect?

 The first question is where are your ideal prospects hanging out online?
 Are they searching in Google and Bing?
-Are they watching videos on YouTube?
 Do they spend a lot of time on Facebook or are they more active on LinkedIn?
-Are they reading articles on news sites?
+What types of news sites would they visit?

 Put yourself in your ideal prospect’s shoes.
 What would you do if you were in need of your particular product or service?